 Social Engineering Attack: The hacker tries to get user data and passwords through the means of social engineering attacks – e.g. he pretends to be the company’s system administrator on the phone and tells the victim that he urgently needs the password in order to quickly install new updates against a virus rampant in the company.

 Malware: Malware is installed on the victim’s PC while surfing the Internet or through a social engineering or phishing attack.
 This spies out passwords and sends them hidden to the hacker.

-And it’s not that hard – 5 basics for a secure password
+And it’s not that hard – 5 basics for password security

 Neutrality: Avoid all word connections in one password, which can be traced back to you as a person.
 Passwords which contain terms from topics like family, occupation, hobby, interests and life data are expressly not to be used.
 These could, for example, allow the password to be cracked in a dictionary attack.
 For example, a password with the name of your dog and your date of birth (e.g. SantasLittleHelper1980 or Rollo85) would be fatal.

 Length: In recent years it has been shown that the length of a password correlates with its security.
 The Federal Office for Information Security (BSI) recommends, for example, a minimum length of 8 characters for alphanumeric passwords.
 For particularly relevant passwords and security multipliers, such as the password to a main email account, we recommend using twice the length.
 If mind supports are indispensable, it is also safer to use sentences than single words.
 Even more security is achieved by twisting the words in the sentence (e.g. Jonofthequietlake -> ofquietlaketheJon -> Even better, use numbers and special characters: 3of6quietlake1the7Jon$%)